Gold, Vanadium and Base Metal Exploration in Québec

 Tarku has the option to earn a 100 percent interest in the Lac Fabien vanadium project over a period of four years.
 The project is located 130 kilometers northwest of Québec City and is three kilometers from the Lac Saint-Jean freight and passenger railroad, providing the company with easy access to the market.

 The market for vanadium

 Vanadium is used in steel, metal alloys and vanadium batteries.
 Approximately 90 percent of vanadium consumption is used to create high-strength steel and titanium.
-There is currently no primary vanadium production in North America and Tarku sees an opportunity to develop high quality and clean vanadium projects in a safe jurisdiction as Quebec Province.
+There is currently no primary vanadium production in North America and Tarku sees an opportunity to develop high quality and clean vanadium projects in a safe jurisdiction such as Quebec.

 The demand for vanadium is being driven upwards due to global production cuts, increased demand for high-strength steel and the focus on clean energy initiatives.
 It is also being driven by China’s ban on the importation of certain types of material that is processed for the recovery of vanadium and the new vanadium requirements for building materials.